News & Notes:

 York, and gives service in his community

-of the county United Way.
-Randy is a member of MHS's Athletic Hall of Fame.
+York state.
+Randy is a member of the MHS Athletic Hall of Fame.

 served with the Indiana National Guard in